 Applications for coterminal study must be submitted at least four quarters in advance of the expected master's degree conferral date.
 Applicants must have earned a minimum of 120 units toward graduation (UTG) as shown on the undergraduate unofficial transcript.
 This includes allowable advanced placement (AP) and transfer credit.
-Applications may be submitted no later than December 1, 2005 for admission beginning in either Winter or Spring Quarter 2005-06 or Autumn Quarter 2006-07.
+Applications may be submitted no later than December 1, 2006 for admission beginning in either Winter or Spring Quarter 2006-07 or Autumn Quarter 2007-08.
 There is no rolling admission in the Communication department.
 Requirements include: Application for Admission to Coterminal Master's Program form, preliminary program proposal, statement of purpose, three letters of recommendation from Stanford professors, and a current Stanford transcript.
 GRE scores are not required.
 Coterminal applications are submitted directly to the department.
 Review procedures and the Graduate Admissions Committee determine criteria.

-For University coterminal degree program rules and University application forms, see http://registrar.stanford.edu/publications/#Coterm.
+For University coterminal degree program rules and University application forms, see http://registrar.stanford.edu/shared/publications. htm#Coterm.

+GRADUATE PROGRAMS

-GRADUATE PROGRAMS MASTER OF ARTS
+MASTER OF ARTS